Best Life Insurance for Inmates in 2025 (Check Out the Top 10 Companies)

 Unfortunately, your choices are quite limited if you don’t already have coverage in place.

-Inmates can choose to purchase accidental death & dismemberment coverage but realize that it does not provide death benefits if they die of illness, disease, or as a result of a pre-existing medical condition.
+Inmates can choose to purchase accidental death & dismemberment insurance but realize that it does not provide death benefits if they die of illness, disease, or as a result of a pre-existing medical condition.

 Buying Life Insurance for Felons